Photonic Integrated Circuits For Access System in Telecom

 Through a string of successful R&D projects conducted in world-class facilities by an expert team, PICadvanced has laid the foundation for a novel PIC design serving as a platform for an entirely new generation of optical transceivers, specifically Optical Network Units (ONUs) deployed at end user premises.

-This innovation overcomes the current limit of 2.5Gbps and offers higher bandwidths with minimal upgrades of end user hardware while fulfilling the strict requirements of the telecom sector regarding:
+This overcomes the current limit of 2.5Gbps and offers higher bandwidths with minimal upgrades of end user hardware while fulfilling the strict requirements of the telecom sector regarding:

 • Footprint